Soundbendor/opera-sentiment/README.md

 ## Machine Learning Workflow/Pipeline

-1. unify the data
+1. unify the data using `unify.py`
-2. pre-trim the data (clear all the silence in the begining or end)
+2. pre-trim the data (clear all the silence in the begining or end) using `pretrim.py`
-3. trim the data
+3. trim the data using `trim.py`
-4. generate tf record (for the whole dataset)
+4. generate tf record (for the whole dataset) using `record_gen.py`
 5. combine folds for cross validation
+  1) use `xvalid_split.py` to split data into folds and save them into local by running it
+  2) change the parameter in  `xvalid_load.py` to choose from load folds from local or generate a new one, then don't run this script.
-6. load folds, train model, and evaluate
+6. load folds, train model, and evaluate in `xvalid.py`